New virus has infected more than 75,000 people globally | Federal News Network

 — Macao: 10

-— Japan: 702 cases, including 621 from a cruise ship docked in Yokohama, 1 death
+— Japan: 727 cases, including 634 from a cruise ship docked in Yokohama, 3 deaths

 — Singapore: 84